BroadcomMFD/broadcom-product-scripts/endevor/Package-Shipping-Model-and-Script-Examples/README.md

 See the **)REXX** and **)ENDREXX** blocks within the **C1BMXIN** member as examples for capturing package shipment variables.
 Paired with the **@DBOX** member, **C1BMXIN** is able to capture additional variables whose values can be applied across your contributing shipping objects.

-### Skeleton / Model / Script example members for commenting
+### Skeleton / Model / Capture and re-use of shipping variables

-Members in this folder that help with commenting include:
+Members in this folder show how you can capture values for shipping variables and re-use them.

 __C1BMXIN.skl__  is a version of the C1BMXIN skeleton found in your CSIQSENU library.
 This version captures values for some of the package shipping variables, and makes it possible for them to be available in your shipping JCL.
 Shipments for all transmission methods use the C1BMXIN member.
 The example uses Table Tool in a step named TAILOR to capture and expand variables for subsequent shipping jobs.